 All edits stored with the associated feature layer are now part of the scene layer and can be viewed by all users who have access to the scene layer.

-ArcGIS Enterprise supports editing scene layers with associated feature layers for 3D object and 3D point layers.
+ArcGIS Enterprise and ArcGIS Online supports editing scene layers with associated feature layers for 3D object and 3D point layers.

 With that in mind, how you prepare your data and share your data will determine the editing capabilities that you have access to.
 If you are planning on sharing by reference you will need to meet the following requirements: